Skip to main content

 Step 3: Send and confirm acceptance.
 Send the invoice through the client's required channel and confirm AP receipt quickly.
 Ask one direct question: "Is this accepted for processing, or what is missing?"
 This catches preventable holds before the due date.

 Step 4: Track, follow up, and escalate using contract terms.
 Run a follow-up cadence from send date to due date: receipt confirmed, processing status checked, payment status checked on due date, then formal late notice if unpaid.
 If there is a dispute, require the reason in writing within your contract's dispute-response window.
-If payment risk continues, shift back to contract enforcement language: "Per Section [x], late fees apply at [add current contract rate after verification], and services may be paused at [add current trigger after verification]."
+If payment risk continues, shift back to contract enforcement language that cites the signed section, the contracted late-fee rate, and the service-pause trigger already agreed in writing.

 Related: How to Price a Bookkeeping Service for Small Businesses.
 Want a quick next step on pricing?
 Try the free invoice generator.